relinxx/finetuning_practice/README.md

 ## 0) Platform notes (Windows + RTX 5070)

 - Ollama runs on Windows
-- Unsloth fine-tuning is most reliable on Linux (including WSL2 Ubuntu on Windows).
+- Unsloth fine-tuning is most reliable on Linux (including WSL2 Ubuntu on Windows)
 - If you try native Windows Python and Unsloth install/import fails, use WSL2 for the fine-tuning steps

 ## 1) Create & activate environment